City of Lincoln/Lancaster County Print(PDF, 269KB)

 AWARD TO THE SUCCESSFUL FIRM

 A checkmark in the electronic signature box of the Ebid shall be considered an offer on the part of the Vendor.
-Such offer shall be deemed accepted upon issuance by the City/County of purchase orders, contract award notifications, or other contract documents appropriate to the work.
-The City/County reserves the right to accept or reject any or all offers; request rebids; to award item-by-item, by groups, or "lump sum"; to waive irregularities and technicalities; as shall best serve the requirements and interests of the City/County.
+Such offer shall be deemed accepted upon issuance by the City/County of purchase orders and execution of contract documents appropriate to the work.
+The City/County reserves the right to accept or reject any or all offers; request rebids; to award item-by-item, by groups, or "lump sum"; to waive irregularities and technicalities as shall best serve the requirements and interests of the City/County.

 Thank you for your interest in doing business with City/County government.